fabric8io/docker-maven-plugin/CONTRIBUTING.md

 ### Signing off your commits

 Pull requests are highly appreciated and most of them get applied.
-However, you must sign-off your code so that you certify that your  contributions is compatible with the license of this project (which is the [Apache Public License 2](../LICENSE)).
-The sign-off also certifies that you wrote it or otherwise have the right to pass it on as an open-source patch under the APL 2.
+However, you must sign-off your code so that you certify that your  contributions are compatible with the license of this project (which is the [Apache Public License 2](../LICENSE)).
+The sign-off also certifies that you wrote it or otherwise have the right to pass it on as an open-source patch under APL 2.
 The rules are simple: if you can certify the below (from [developercertificate.org](http://developercertificate.org/)):